 When contractors receive an award, the competition will more than likely file bid protests in some other forum.
-At Watson & Associates LLC, we have achieved a considerable amount of success serving as intervention bid protest lawyers for our clients.
+At Watson & Associates LLC, we have achieved a considerable amount of success serving as bid protest intevenor attorneys for our clients.

 As intervenor law lawyer, the goal is to protect your interest as the awardee.
 The awarded contractor the easiest to qualify as an intervenor.
 Our Colorado-based and Washington DC protest attorneys will respond to protestor legal briefs and aggressively argue to protect your rights.
 Government contractors should be aware that:

 - Without an intervention attorney, contractors will probably not gain access to source selection materials;

 - The government’s interest is not always yours; and

 - Many bid protest cases are won by arguments presented by intervenor attorneys.

-Best Court of Federal Claims COFC and GAO Bid Protest Lawyers for Your Case?
+Best Court of Federal Claims COFC and GAO Bid Protest Attorneys for Your Case?

 When companies seek out the best bid protest attorneys for GAO or COFC bid protest litigation, they seek government contracts lawyers that not only understand the procurement process but also can provide reliable and credible legal advice and advocacy.
 Our goal is to review the allegations, apply government contracts law, and provide an honest assessment to company officials.

 - Watson & Associates’ bid protest attorneys have maintained a reputation as the go-to source for cost-effective solutions and straight-forward advice.

 - The law office has attorneys that have been on the government’s side and also understands the mistakes that source selection authorities make.